Should Artists Sell Products Online

-Are you still contemplating on selling your art online?
-In this article discover the benefits of selling art online.
+Are you still contemplating selling your art online?

 There is no better time than now to start an art business.
 If you are an avid reader of my blog or follow me on social media, you have heard me say “There is no better time to be an artist” over and over again.

 You can start a business today for little or no money.
-To own a website, you will have to pay a yearly fee for hosting and a domain name which is relatively inexpensive.
-At the time of me writing this article, it costs less than twenty dollars a month to create and operate a professional business.
+To own a website, you will have to pay a yearly fee for hosting and a domain name, which is relatively inexpensive.
+Most popular hosting services are less than $5 per month.

-If the agent knew that they would profit more from selling particular artist’s work, they would heavily promote that over other artist’s work.
+If the agent knew that they would profit more from selling a particular artist’s work, they would heavily promote that over other artists’ work.
 The more art they sell, the more money they make.
 They do not care who created the art.

 Many variables will determine the number of sales an artist will generate during a craft show.
 Weather, location, and the type of crowd the fair attracts will affect how much an artist will sell at a show.

-What are the common factors with the three traditional ways of selling art?
+What are the common factors among the three traditional ways of selling art

 - Traffic is a common factor that will significantly affect sales.